find your perfect postgrad program

 Summary

-The MA in Conservation of Archaeological and Museum Objects (Dissertation) combines theoretical knowledge with specialist practical skills.
+Course details The MSc in Conservation of Archaeological and Museum Objects (Dissertation) combines theoretical knowledge with specialist practical skills.
 It equips you with the investigative skills to answer some of the complex conservation and archaeological questions posed by ancient and historic artefacts and explores ways to safeguard valuable objects for future generations to enjoy.

-This research-rich course is designed for those interested in a career in conservation research or preventive conservation.
+This research-rich course, which is studied over two years full time or three years part time, is designed for those interested in a career in conservation research or preventive conservation.
 It will also suit those with conservation experience who are interested in exploring the field in greater depth.
+While we draw students from a wide range of academic backgrounds, they share a number of essential traits, those of manual dexterity, a knowledge of chemistry and the desire and commitment to work with museum objects.

 University of Durham